MSREnable/HandsFreeSoundJam/src/dsp/jam/README.md

 # Eyejam

-Eyejam is the name of the software driving the creation of the whisper library.
+MSHFSJ is the name of the software driving the creation of the whisper library.
 It is a gaze-controlled clip launcher based on the clip launching mechanics of the music software Ableton Live.